 A pair here is used for illustration purposes, this unit does not come out-of-the-box.

-If the product added to the promotion has more than one product unit, the promotion will be triggered if in the storefront the customer user selects the product unit defined in the promotion’s conditions.
+Suppose the product added to the promotion has more than one product unit.
+In that case, the promotion will be triggered if, in the storefront, the customer user selects the product unit defined in the promotion’s conditions.
 For instance, if contact lenses are sold both in each and pair but the promotion is configured to be triggered for pairs, then no discount will be provided for customers who add the same product to the shopping list in each.

 If you want the promotion to be applied to all available units of one product, you need to create separate promotions with each of these additional units.

 For more information, check out the Promotions topic.